suzan-jamesono6og/notes/README.md

 Next, use scheduling tools and apps to plan out your day.
 Block off time for each tasks and set reminders to help keep you on track.
 You can also use these tools to track your progress and adjust your plan as needed.
 Remember to allow time in between tasks for breaks and to avoid getting stuck in a repetitive work pattern.
  - 来自帮助助手

+# 2023-11-27
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to make mistakes.
+It serves as a reminder to continually strive for simplicity and clarity in our code, while also anticipating and accounting for potential user errors.